 Israel's New Leader Wants A Fresh Start With America.
 That Will Be Tough

-Israel's new prime minister has arrived in Washington with a monumental task on his shoulders: to clear the air after years of stormy relations between his predecessor Benjamin Netanyahu and Democratic leadership.
+Israel's new prime minister has arrived in Washington with a monumental task on his shoulders: to clear the air after years of stormy relations between his predecessor, Benjamin Netanyahu, and the Democratic leadership.

 Netanyahu left behind a polarizing legacy in the United States, with his open defiance of the Obama administration's Iran nuclear deal and its vision for Palestinian statehood, and his close affinity with Republicans and former President Donald Trump.
-Prime Minister Naftali Bennett and President Biden seek to turn over a new leaf when they meet in the Oval Office Thursday.
+Prime Minister Naftali Bennett and President Biden seek to turn over a new leaf when they meet Thursday in the Oval Office.

-"I am bringing with me, from Jerusalem, a new spirit of cooperation," Bennett said on the tarmac before departing Israel Tuesday.
+"I am bringing with me, from Jerusalem, a new spirit of cooperation," Bennett said on the tarmac Tuesday before departing Israel.

 But Bennett has landed in a changed America, where there are new foreign policy priorities, and shifting attitudes against Israel over its occupation of the West Bank and the unequal rights of Palestinians and Israeli settlers there.
 Building a new bridge will not be easy.